software-students-fall2023/4-containerized-app-exercise-plant4/README.md

 2. Run `docker-compose build`
 3. Run `docker-compose up`
 4. Access the web app from your browser on [port 5000](http://127.0.0.1:5000) (look for "Running on http:// ... " in the terminal)

-###  instructions for how to configure and run all parts of your project for any developer on any platform - these instructions must work!
-### instructions for how to import any starter data into the database, if necessary for the system to operate correctly at first.